conjardev/auto-smartrevise/README.md

 It is highly advised that you check the Terms and Conditions before running any automated scripts on the website.
 I take no accountability for any action that may be taken against your Smart Revise account for running this script.

-You are resbonsible for your own actions online.
+You are responsible for your own actions online.